plone/plone.app.contenttypes/docs/README.rst

 Design decisions
 ^^^^^^^^^^^^^^^^

-The schemata for the types File, Image and Link are defined in xml-files using ``plone.supermodel``.
-This allows the types to be editable trough the web.
-The types Document, News Item, Folder and Event have no schemata at all but only use behaviors to provide their fields.
+Schemata that are defined in xml-files using ``plone.supermodel`` allow editing those types' schemata trough the web, as is the case for the default File, Image and Link content types.
+Scehemata comring from behaviors, on the other hand, are not editable through the web.
+The Document, News Item, Folder and Event default types, for example, have no schemata of their own at all, all their fields are provided by behaviors.

 Installation as a dependency from another product